up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

   - WAS-110
   - BFW Solutions
   - XGS-PON
-description: Install 8311 community firmware on the BFW Solutions WAS-110
+description: Install the 8311 community firmware on the WAS-110
 ---

-# Install 8311 community firmware on the BFW Solutions WAS-110
+# Install the 8311 community firmware on the WAS-110

 ![WAS-110 community](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_firmware.webp){ class="nolightbox" }
 <!-- more -->